2015 United States Grand Prix: Free practice

-Per the regulations for the 2015 season, three practice sessions were scheduled, two 1.5-hour sessions on Friday and another one-hour session before qualifying on Saturday.
-However, with treacherous weather conditions including flood warnings, the second practice session was cancelled due to heavy rain and a thunderstorm.
-The other two practice session were run in wet conditions.
+Per the regulations for the 2015 season, three practice sessions were scheduled, two 1.5-hour sessions on Friday and another one-hour session before qualifying on Saturday; however, with treacherous weather conditions including flood warnings, the second practice session was cancelled due to heavy rain and a thunderstorm.
+The other two practice sessions were run in wet conditions.

 Nico Rosberg topped the timesheets on Friday, ahead of the two Red Bull cars of Daniil Kvyat and Daniel Ricciardo.
 The session started on a very wet track, but with no more rain falling, it dried out as the practice progressed, with drivers soon switching to intermediate tyres.
 Lewis Hamilton was fifth fastest, behind Carlos Sainz Jr. Despite going off the track late in the session, Fernando Alonso was ninth fastest in the McLaren with the new power unit.
 A gearbox problem meant that Pastor Maldonado was unable to take to the track, while at Sauber, Raffaele Marciello replaced Felipe Nasr, ending the session three-tenths of a second quicker than teammate Marcus Ericsson.

 The practice session on Saturday was run without spectators to ensure their safety.
 On track, Lewis Hamilton was fastest, ahead of his closest championship rival Sebastian Vettel.
 With conditions worsening over the course of the session, Vettel spun out twice.
 Max Verstappen ended the session last, while Force India's Nico Hülkenberg was third, ahead of Valtteri Bottas and Sainz.